Corries Solicitors - Personal Injury Specialists - FREEPHONE 0800 655 6550

 - Increased pain;

 - Instability or dislocation of the knee;

 - Damage to blood vessels and ligaments; or

 Are there any particular types of knee implants that are problematic?

-- DePuy Synthes Sigma HP PFJ used in knee cap and unicompartmental knee replacement surgery; and
+- DePuy Synthes Sigma HP PFC used in knee cap and unicompartmental knee replacement surgery; and

 - Smith and Nephew Journey knee.

 If you know that you have had either of these implants in your surgery and have problems – then call us NOW.